lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.62 Arriving in Swordian R&D Lab    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See Below    |

+When you speak with a zoologist in Reynold's laboratoy in Seinegald Castle, he will ask you for assistance in researching how recent events have disturbed the ecology of the birds.
+He utilizes a special device the can fly in the sky just like birds.
+In order to complete the research, this device must track and lock on to a bird in flight.
+There are 52 birds to be surveyed in total.
+There are many birds in all the regions EXCEPT Phandaria.
+There are two patterns: a singular bird flying alone or two birds flying together.
+After completing a successful survey, you will be rewarded with a rare material.
+Learn the tricks necessary to complete all surveys and you'll be gien 5 rare material

 Tables, Maps, and info.